Center for the Study of the American Artist

 - Accession Number

-This information can be accessed by visiting PAFA's online permanent collection database.
+This information can be accessed by visiting PAFA's online permanent collection database (limited to 12 works and dependent on size and storage location).
 Requests that do not include this information will be declined by PAFA.

 PAFA provides a wide range of services in support of the research interests of students, scholars, faculty, staff, and the general public.